zachgoll/fullstack-roadmap-series/.github/ISSUE_TEMPLATE/content-suggestions.md

 ## What essential web development topic did I miss?

+REPLACE: Enter the topic here

 ## Why do you think this is important to add to the series?

+REPLACE: Enter justification for why you think this should be part of the series.
+Generally, suggestions that involve specific technologies are not accepted unless that technology is widely used and critical to the skillset of a web developer